 Rhubarb is not used in any bundles.
 However, rhubarb is used in the Rhubarb Pie Recipe.
 Rhubarb pie can be sold for 400 gold but has much better uses.
 Rhubarb Pie is a favorite food of Marnie and can help you rock her favorability quickly.

-- You can get up to 26 farming experience points with Rhubarb.
+• Yields up to 26 farming experience points.

-- Great pie recipe with Rhubarb with a selling value of 400 gold.
+• Great pie recipe selling for 400 gold.

 2. Cauliflower